openbaton/docs/docs/nfvo-installation.md

 * OpenStack plugin in case you want to use OpenStack as VIM
 * Test plugin for being able to execute the [dummy NSR][dummy-NSR] tutorial without needing an OpenStack instance.

 In order to execute the minimal Open Baton setup you need the RabbitMQ messaging system ([RabbitMQ][reference-to-rabbit-site]).
-In some installation mechanisms RabbitMQ is automatically installed and configured.
-In some other cases you will need to manually install and configure it if explicetely mentioned.
+For some environments we provide installation mechanisms for automatically installing and configuring RabbitMQ.
+In some other cases you will need to manually install and configure it.

 We provide several ways for installing Open Baton.
 You can choose between:

 * Direct installation on top of a Linux OS (ubuntu/debian) using either the [source-code][nfvo-installation-src] or [binary][nfvo-installation-deb] version
-* Install it on MacOS using the brew formula.
+* Install it on MacOS using the provided brew formula.
 More info [here][macos]
 * Launching a pre-configured docker image containing a standalone Open Baton environment.
 More info [here][docker]
 * Launching a vagrant box using the provided vagrantfile.
 More info [here][vagrant]

-Once you have done with the installation, you can decide to either fine tuning your environment configuring the different configuration parameters following the [configuration guide][nfvo-configuration] or moving forward and start your first [hello world tutorial][dummy-NSR].
+Once you have done with the installation, you can decide to either to fine tune your environment configuring the different parameters as described in the [configuration guide][nfvo-configuration] or moving forward and start with your first [hello world tutorial][dummy-NSR].

 [spring]:https://spring.io